freddiedfre/AfricasTalkingLaravel5/README.md

 #INSTALLATION AND USAGE GUIDE

 NB.
--The Package was put together to work on laravel 5.2.
+- The Package was put together to work on laravel 5.2.
 - You will need a username and API key from https://www.africastalking.com/